indus/VLEX/README.md

 ##### vlex="&lt;prop1:&lt;string&gt;&lt;{flexpression1}&gt;&lt;string&gt;...;&gt;&lt;prop2:...;&gt;"

-SVG-Nodes with a '__velx__' attribute are getting handeld on a VLEX update.
+SVG-Nodes with a '__vlex__' attribute are getting handeld on a VLEX update.

 The value of the '__vlex__' attribute is called '__vlexpression__' and consists of one or more '__property-descriptions__' seperated by a __semicolon__ '__;__'. '__Key__' and  '__value__' of a property description have to be seperated by a colon '__:__'.
 The key of a property description maps its evaluated value to the native SVG-attribute with the same name.